 | 14 | Normal | Return to stronger activities if tolerated | Low strength only | Sunscreen daily |

-If irritation shows up, reset.
-Go back to the calm 72-hour plan.
-That one move prevents a lot of problems.
+If irritation shows up, I recommend resetting and going back to the calm 72-hour plan.
+That one step can prevent a lot of problems.

 Skin Ritualist Aftercare & Home Care Protection System

-Aftercare is easier when you have a set routine.
+Post-treatment care is easier when you have a simple routine, and proper care starts from the moment your facial ends.
 You do not need a ten-step skin care plan.
-You need the right steps at the right time, especially in a hot, humid climate.
+You just need the right steps at the right time, especially in a hot, humid climate.

 | Product Type | Timing | Fort Lauderdale Protection Goal |